Adalbert Baumann: Personal life

 Throughout much of his life, Baumann lived on the Neuhauser Straße in Munich.
-Outside of politics, Baumann was a teacher at the Luitpold Gymnasium, although some sources incorrectly label him as a professor at the University of Munich.
+Outside of politics, Baumann was a teacher at the Luitpold Gymnasium, although some sources incorrectly label him as a professor at the Ludwig-Maximilians-Universität München.

 Baumann married Emilie Schwarz (born 31 August 1873 in Heidelberg) on 15 May 1897; they were divorced in 1938.
 Emilie was a German Jew and was deported from Munich on 1 July 1942.
 She was held in the Theresienstadt Ghetto in Terezín before being murdered in the Treblinka extermination camp in Poland.
 Her Stolperstein is in Kaiserslautern, along with that of her sister, Olga Schwarz.
 Baumann died on 6 December 1943 in Munich.